marconr9/HA-Dishwasser-Node-red/README.md

 What did I use for this?

-Node red
+Node red,
-Home assistant
+,Home assistant
-Dishwasser (with home connect)
+,Dishwasser (with home connect)